galziv/react-native-splashed-app/README.md

 ## API
 **imageSource** - require('image/file/path').

-**text** - string to specify. will be used only if imageSource not supllied.
+**text** - string to show on splash. will be used only if imageSource not supllied.

 **baseColor** - image can take a moment to load. this will determine the base color for the container.